xandkar/cellular-automata/polymorphism/README.md

 Polymorphism
 ============

-Each cell can have different state transition rules.
+Coexistence of different state transition rules on the same grid.